lbryio/lbry.com/content/news/70-fleischer-superman.md

 - [*Volcano*](lbry://superman1940-e8)
 - [*Terror on the Midway*](lbry://superman1940-e9)

 **Not on LBRY yet?** [Get an invite here](https://lbry.io/get).
 Know some great public domain content to share?
-Have high quality scans?
+Have high-quality scans?
 Email reilly@lbry.io for a trip to the front of the line.